Law Offices of

 Q. What is a Trust?

-A. A Trust is where property is put into a separate entity.
-That entity called a trust.
+A. A Trust is where property is put into a separate entity, similar to a corporation.
+That entity is called a trust.
 It is governed by the Trust Document and administered by a Trustee.
 Trustees can be one or more people or a bank or trust company.
 The trust holds money, property or assets and collects any income and either pays it to a person, group of people, or charity or holds on to it until some event happens (someone dies, 10 years pass, etc.).

 Real Estate Transactions: